Arthur Kade

-Arthur Kade (born Arthur Kadyshes) is an American former financial adviser turned actor and television personality.
+Arthur Kade (né Kadyshes) is an American former financial adviser, actor, and television personality.

+Biography

-Raised by his grandmother in Northeast Philadelphia, he attended college at Temple University.
+Raised by his grandmother in Northeast Philadelphia, Kade attended college at Temple University.
 Upon graduation, he began a career as a financial adviser with American Express Financial Advisers.
 In early 2009, he embarked on what he calls "The Journey", the pursuit of his lifelong dream of becoming an actor and model.